 Our work demonstrates mixed evidence for the effectiveness of different policy options for REDD+.
 Our evidence highlights three kinds of policies that appear likely to be effective in this region: payments for ecosystem services programs, community-based management, and protected areas (in rank order of % positive cases).
 Many outcomes of protected areas studies show failure to protect forests, yet the reasons for this are often poorly defined.
 Furthermore, we find that agricultural subsidies are frequently associated with forest loss, providing a fourth option for improving forests: reducing or redirecting subsidies that incentivize forest clearing.
 Finally, we find little evidence upon which to base judgment of whether forest sector regulations, land tenure reforms, or economic development programs help or hinder forest protection.
 In a heavily studied region of the world, the clear majority of studies of forest cover change do not focus on policy evaluation.
 Those studies that do often suffer from weak designs that do not isolate causal effects and that ignore interactions.
 Given these limitations, policy-makers should keep in mind that our results are not necessarily representative of their own specific cases.

 Future studies to inform decision-making research should address several weaknesses in existing literature.
 First, attention needs to be paid to research that measures causal effects and identifies causal mechanisms, as well as continuing work that reports associations between policies and land use.
+The large number of studies we found that either examine land use change or policy, but not both, show the potential to greatly expand the number of studies examining policy-land use linkages.
 Second, studies need to explicitly account for the additionality of policy impacts and the potential for leakage of land cover change into nearby areas.
 Third, studies should address gaps within the regions and policy types studied.
 There are few studies of policies other than protected areas, community-based management, and market-based instruments, and outside of Costa Rica and some areas of Mexico, most of the region has seen little study.
 Fourth, further study is needed to understand the interactions between multiple outcomes, including not only land cover but also livelihoods and biodiversity protection.
 Finally, further understanding is needed of the interactions between different policies, as well as between policies and contextual variables such as governmental capacity, property rights regimes, and biophysical conditions.

 References